 If you’ve got some domestic trips coming up, check out the list of enrollment centers nationwide and see what might fit into your travels.
 Head down to your interview after you land or schedule it well ahead of your departing flight to return home.
 Or even sneak in during a layover!

 Let’s say your nearest enrollment center doesn’t have interviews available for months, but you’re making a trip to Miami.
 You never know, the interview schedule at Miami (MIA) airport might be wide open.

 Check out your travel calendar, go through the list of enrollment centers and see what you could make work.

 Use Enrollment on Arrival

 Rather than scheduling an interview, you can simply wrap up your enrollment process when returning from an international trip.
-It’s available at roughly 50 airports, typically with a designated lane to finish your enrollment while also clearing immigration.
+It’s available at roughly 50 airports, including a few international airports that have U.S. customs pre-clearance like Dublin or a dozen airports in Canada.
+There is typically a designated lane to finish your enrollment with CPB officers while also clearing immigration.
 Read our full guide to enrolling in Global Entry on Arrival.